ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Indeed, the aim is not to count each and every failure, but rather to report different failure paths.
 Various pruning techniques are possible, including the following:

-* only send a report to the first recipient of multi-recipient messages;

 * store reports for a period of time before sending them, allowing detection, collection, and reporting of like incidents;